TrademarkTrademark

 • Deploying same stack to multiple regions

-Better Approach for Environments: Use separate configuration directories:
+Better Approach for Environments: Use separate configuration directories or a platform hierarchy that maps environments to isolated scopes:

 environments/